 Summit Series Gets Off the Ground

-One of the most memorable series of exhibition games ever played occurred in September 1972 when Canada and the Soviet Union met in an eight-game series known as the Summit Series.
-The rosters of both teams included numerous Hall of Famers and some of the greatest players to ever lace up a pair of skates.
+One of the most memorable series of exhibition games ever played occurred in September 1972 when Canada and the Soviet Union met in an eight-game set known as the Summit Series.
+The rosters of both teams included numerous Hall of Famers and some of the greatest players ever to lace up a pair of skates.

 The Summit Series was officially announced in April of 1972.
-On July 12, 1972, Team Canada invites 35 NHL players to their tryout camp.
-The initial roster includes three goaltenders, 12 defensemen and 20 forwards.
+On July 12, 1972, Team Canada invited 35 NHL players to their tryout camp.
+The initial roster includes three goaltenders, 12 defensemen, and 20 forwards.

-Bobby Orr, Gerry Cheevers, Bobby Hull, Derek Sanderson and J.C.
-Tremblay were all invited them to camp, but none of them play in the series.
+Bobby Orr, Gerry Cheevers, Bobby Hull, Derek Sanderson, and J.C.
+Tremblay were all invited to camp, but none of them played in the series.
 Orr withdrew because of knee surgery.
-League President Clarence Campbell declared that only players with valid NHL contracts can play in the series.
-When Cheevers, Hull, Sanderson and Tremblay all sign with the World Hockey Association (WHA), they were all removed from the roster.
+League President Clarence Campbell declared that only players with valid NHL contracts could play in the series.
+When Cheevers, Hull, Sanderson, and Tremblay signed with the World Hockey Association (WHA), they were removed from the roster.

 Odds & Ends

 The Toronto Maple Leafs signed free-agent forward Steve Thomas on July 12, 1998.
-The Maple Leafs signed Thomas, an undrafted free-agent, back in 1994.
+The Maple Leafs originally signed Thomas, an undrafted free agent, back in 1984.
 The Stockport, England native played his first three NHL seasons in Toronto.
 After scoring a career-high 35 goals in 1986-87, he was traded to the Chicago Blackhawks, with Rick Vaive and Bob McGill, for Al Secord and Ed Olczyk.

-He returned to the Maple Leafs 12 years later making stops with the Islanders and New Jersey Devils in between.
-His second stint with the team lasts three seasons where he scored 62 goals and 170 points.
+He returned to the Maple Leafs 12 years later, making stops with the Islanders and New Jersey Devils in between.
+His second stint with the team lasted three seasons, where he scored 62 goals and 170 points.
 He returned to Chicago by signing with the Blackhawks as a free agent in 2001.

 He scored 13 goals and 36 points in 59 games.
-He was traded to the Philadelphia Flyers, on March 10, 2003, Guillaume Lefebvre, a second and third-round draft picks.
-The second-round pick, in the 2004 NHL Entry Draft, was eventually traded to the Rangers, who used it to draft Brandon Dubinsky.
+He was traded to the Philadelphia Flyers on March 10, 2003, for Guillaume Lefebvre, a second and third-round draft picks.
+The second-round pick was eventually traded to the Rangers, who used it to draft Brandon Dubinsky in 2004.

 Happy Birthday to You